-Based on the short story by Anton Chekhov, THE BLACK MONK tells the tragic tale of philosophy student Andrey Vasil’ich Kovrin.
+The story tells the the tragic tale of philosophy student Andrey Vasil’ich Kovrin (stage and screen star Sergey Makovetskiy).
 On the verge of a nervous breakdown, Kovrin decides to visit his childhood friend Tanya Pesotsky at the estate of her father.
-As he and Tanya develop a relationsship and eventually marry, a black monk of legend begins appearing to Kovrin invisions.
-Though these hallucinations at first imbue the young man with joy and energy, they eventually lead to his ruin.
+As he and Tanya develop a relationship and eventually marry.
+A black monk of legend begins appearing to Kovrin invisions.
+Though these hallucinations at first imbue the young man with joy and energy, that eventually lead to his ruin.